 One common use of this macro is to prevent renaming of a register to another register that is not saved by a prologue in an interrupt handler.

 The default is always nonzero.

-You should define this macro to return nonzero in as many cases as possible since doing so will allow GCC to perform better register allocation.
+You should define this hook to return true in as many cases as possible since doing so will allow GCC to perform better register allocation.
 The default definition returns true unconditionally.

 This target hook should return